From popular tourist attractions to lesser-known areas, Dolores shares destinations in Maryland as well as regional day trips.

 Haunted Lighthouse at Point Lookout

-A lighthouse has stood at Point Lookout since 1830,protecting ships with its beacon Beginning as a 1 1/2 story house, the building has been enlarged over the years.
+A lighthouse has stood at Point Lookout to protect ships with its beacon since 1830.
+Beginning as a 1.5-story house, the building has been enlarged over the years.
 Now, an automatic offshore light has rendered the old lighthouse obsolete.
-Point Lookout Lighthouse now stands, restored to how it looked in 1927, but much closer to the shoreline due to erosion caused by shifting currents and storms.
+Point Lookout Lighthouse, restored to how it looked in 1927, now stands much closer to the shoreline due to erosion caused by shifting currents and storms.